alicefr/kubevirt-virt-install/README.md

-# Build VM images with virt-install in containers
+# Create VM images with virt-install in containers
 This setup creates 2 containers for creating and installing VM disk images withcontainers.

 ## Build the images: